fr0ztd/FR0ZTD-AutoExec/.github/README.md

 > The binds system has changed.
 Instead of doing the name of the key, there are scancodes assigned per key.

 > [!NOTE]
-> The crosshair is designed for a 1920x1080 resolution; in other case, the experience may vary.
+> The crosshair is designed for a 1280x960 **stretch** resolution; in other case, the experience may vary.

 ## Updating